-It’s a good idea to check the property title documents to make sure the landlord is the legitimate owner of the property!
+It’s a good idea to check the property title documents to ensure the landlord is the legitimate property owner!

 Once the rental conditions are determined, the parties may sign the agreement.
 Then the landlord hands over the keys, and the tenant pays the set amounts.

 Before signing, organise a joint inspection of the property, to see what state it is in and whether there are any defects so that the owner cannot attribute those to you in the future.